Shayros/DATA-690-WANG/README.md

 # DATA-690-WANG

-This is for UMBC data 690 course.
+This is for UMBC DATA 690 Statistics and Data Visualization course.